Jimmy Page: Recreational drug use

-Page has acknowledged heavy recreational drug use throughout the 1970s.
+Page acknowledged heavy recreational drug use throughout the 1970s.
 In an interview with Guitar World magazine in 2003, he stated: "I can't speak for the [other members of the band], but for me drugs were an integral part of the whole thing, right from the beginning, right to the end."
 After the band's 1973 North American tour, Page told Nick Kent: "Oh, everyone went over the top a few times.
 I know I did and, to be honest with you, I don't really remember much of what happened."

 In 1975, Page began to use heroin, according to Richard Cole.
-Cole claims that he and Page took the drug during the recording sessions of the album Presence, and Page admitted shortly afterward that he was addicted to the drug.
+Cole claims that he and Page took the drug during the recording sessions of the album Presence, and Page admitted shortly afterward that he was addicted.

-By Led Zeppelin's 1977 North American tour, Page's heroin addiction was beginning to hamper his guitar playing performances.
+By Led Zeppelin's 1977 North American tour, Page's heroin addiction was beginning to hamper his guitar playing.
 By this time the guitarist had lost a noticeable amount of weight.
-His onstage appearance was not the only obvious change; his addiction caused Page to become so inward and isolated it altered the dynamics between him and Plant considerably.
-During the recording sessions for In Through the Out Door in 1978, Page's diminished influence on the album (relative to bassist and keyboardist John Paul Jones) is partly attributed to his heroin addiction, which resulted in his absence from the studio for long periods of time.
+His onstage appearance was not the only obvious change; his addiction caused Page to become so inward and isolated it altered the dynamics between him and Plant.
+During the recording sessions for In Through the Out Door in 1978, Page's diminished influence on the album (relative to bassist and keyboardist John Paul Jones) is partly attributed to his addiction, which resulted in his absence from the studio for long periods.

 Page reportedly overcame his heroin habit in the early 1980s, although he was arrested for possession of cocaine in both 1982 and 1984.
 He was given a 12-month conditional discharge in 1982 and, despite a second offence usually carrying a jail sentence, he was only fined.